Simon Kjær: AC Milan

 On 15 July 2020, Kjær signed a permanent deal with Milan until 30 June 2022.
 On 11 March 2021, Kjær scored his first goal for the Rossoneri in a 1–1 away draw against Manchester United in the first leg of the Europa League round of 16 tie.

-On 27 October 2021, he extended his contract with Milan until 2024.
+On 27 October 2021, Kjær extended his contract with Milan until 2024.

 On 1 December 2021, in the opening minutes of the Serie A away game against Genoa, Kjær sustained an injury to his left knee and had to be stretchered off the pitch.
 After surgery on the anterior cruciate ligament, he was ruled out for six months.

-On 22 May 2022, Kjaer won the Serie A when AC Milan beat Sassuolo at the Stadio Città del Tricolore.
-This was his first major trophy (both domestic and international).
+On 22 May 2022, as Milan won 3–1 against Sassuolo at the Stadio Città del Tricolore, Kjær became the Serie A champion with the rest of the team, helping the club win its first major silverware in 11 years as well as winning the first major trophy in his own entire career.

+On 21 May 2024, AC Milan announced that Kjær would leave the club after his contract expired ahead of the last game of the season, a home game against Salernitana.

+On 13 January 2025, after spending six months as a free agent, Kjær officially announced his retirement from professional football at 35 years old.

 International career

 Kjær made his only appearance for Denmark U18 on 19 September 2006, in a 4–1 win against Slovakia U18.
 He made his debut for the Denmark national under-19 football team on 6 September 2006, at the age of 17, beating Portugal U19 3–2.
 He played a total 10 games and scored one goal for the under-19s until October 2007, and was named 2007 Danish under-19 talent of the year as the under-19s coach found Kjær had shown himself a talented defender despite his young age.
 Following his breakthrough with Midtjylland, Kjær was rested from the under-19s in March 2008 to avoid wearing him out.

 Kjær was called up for the Denmark national under-21 football team in May 2008 as a replacement for Michael Jakobsen, making his debut in a 0–4 defeat against the Germany under-21s.
 He was out of the under-21 team during his first time at Palermo, but was recalled in October 2008, spending the game as an unused substitute to Magnus Troest and Mathias Jørgensen.
 Kjær was an unused substitute for the friendly match against Greece, and returned to the under-21s for a single game in March 2009, playing well enough that under-21 coach Keld Bordinggaard recommended him for a recall to Olsen's squad.
 He went on to make two appearances for the U21 side.

 Kjær made his only Denmark U20, coming against France U20 on 19 November 2008.